Cray-HPE/docs-csm/002-CSM-INSTALL.md

 #### PCIe Connections

-This **is strongly encouraged** to prevent overhead when adding new NCNs that the existing NCNs are recabled to facilitate PCIe PXE booting and "keeping NCNs the same."
+This **is strongly encouraged** to prevent overhead when adding new NCNs that the existing NCNs are re-cabled to facilitate PCIe PXE booting and "keeping NCNs the same."

 Installs for NCNs support PCIe PXE booting for deployment.
 Previous installations of Shasta v1.3 and earlier used their onboard interfaces to start PXE, before pivoting to their faster PCIe ports for